 We welcome students and young visitors to the museum!
-Please let us know you are coming by pre-registering your group.
+Please let us know you are coming by sending an email to NMAHGroupInfo@si.edu with the name and size of your group, planned visit date, and estimated arrival time.
 Please note that this is not a tour reservation, and you are welcome to visit at any time during public visiting hours without registering.

 See below for our tips and resources for those visiting with a student-aged group.
 This page is divided into the following segments: